 Create a Summary Statement You Can Tailor as Needed

-A summary statement is one of the easiest ways to custom tailor your resume to fit the needs of a particular role, without having to rewrite all of the content.
-This is because a strong summary statement gives that initial brief overview of your most relevant skills, strengths, level and areas of expertise, and helps to set the tone for the rest of the document.
-And you can easily modify this to fit the expectations of your audience (in addition to tweaking the other sections as needed).
+A summary statement is one of the easiest ways to custom tailor your general resume to fit the needs of a particular role.
+This is because a strong summary statement gives that initial brief overview of your most relevant skills, strengths, level, and areas of expertise.
+Plus it helps set the tone for the rest of the resume.
+You can easily modify this to fit the expectations of your audience (in addition to tweaking the other resume sections as needed).

-Think of it as your introduction, and it should be tailored just so.
-While your job responsibilities may not change extensively, you can give your resume a completely new perspective by changing up the summary to address the key points of the job description right off the bat.
+Think of it as your introduction, and it should be tailored as such.
+While your job responsibilities may not change extensively, you can give your resume a completely new perspective by changing up the summary language and tone to address the key points of the job description right off the bat.

 Evaluate.
 Edit.
 Repeat.

-As a tip for how to edit down your resume moving forward, look at the job description – isolate out the top skill and experience requirements, and list them in a separate document.
+Tip!
+To edit your resume moving forward, look at the job description.
+Isolate out the top skill and experience requirements, and list them in a separate document.
 Then go through your resume and identify key areas where you can illustrate your qualifications in those areas, and speak to those skill sets.
 Make sure you’ve covered as many areas from that list as you can.
 Also, identify any skill sets, perhaps industry-specific jargon or tasks, that may not be relevant to the role, and which should be omitted.

-You can also employ these strategies to fit your cover letter as well, since you should also be targeting each one you send out to the distinct needs and interests of the role and the organization to which you’re trying to appeal.
+Use these same strategies to write your cover letter, since you should also be targeting each one you send out to the distinct needs and interests of the role and the organization to which you’re trying to appeal.